ekarbe/rust-algorithms/README.md

-# rust-algorithms
+# Rust Algorithms

-Training for Rust with algorithms
+`cargo test` to test all algorithms.